Squash tennis

-Squash tennis is an American variant of squash, but played with a ball and racquets that are closer to the equipment used for lawn tennis, and with somewhat different rules.
-For younger players the game offers the complexity of squash and the speed of racquetball.
-It also has exercise and recreational potential for older players.
+Squash tennis is an American variant of squash, one played with a ball and racquets that are more similar to the equipment used for lawn tennis, and with somewhat different rules.
+The game offers the complexity of squash and the speed of racquetball.

 Court

 Squash tennis is played in various four-walled courts.
 The front wall (against which the ball is served) features a telltale (usually clad in tin) at the bottom couple feet from the floor, a service line about 6 ft from the floor, and an out-of-bounds line around 16 ft from the floor.
 The back wall out line is 4.5 ft from the floor.
 There are two required lines on the floor: a service line about 10 ft from the back wall, and a center court line running at least from the front wall to the service line.
 Unlike a squash racquets court, there are no service boxes.
 There are four types of courts: